 To assist in complying with the new requirements, MDEQ has prepared a supplemental guidance document to be used in conjunction with the previously existing WPCRLF Regulations and checklist/guidance.
-The document is entitled, "GUIDANCE FOR WATER POLLUTION CONTROL REVOLVING LOAN FUND PROJECTS FUNDED BEGINNING FEDERAL FY 2016 (OCTOBER 1, 2015 AND AFTER)," is dated December 11, 2015, and is available for viewing/downloading on MDEQ's WPCRLF Program webpage by going to www.mdeq.ms.gov, then under "For Government," follow the links for "Grants, Loans, Trust Funds" then "Water Pollution Control (Clean Water) Revolving Fund Loan Program."
+The document is entitled, "GUIDANCE FOR WATER POLLUTION CONTROL REVOLVING LOAN FUND PROJECTS FUNDED BEGINNING FEDERAL FY 2016 (OCTOBER 1, 2015 AND AFTER)," is dated December 11, 2015, and is available for viewing/downloading on MDEQ's WPCRLF Program webpage by going to www.mdeq.ms.gov/cwsrf.
+Note this guidance includes the WRRDA-related AIS guidelines, which will be superseded by forthcoming BABA guidance, to be posted on the same webpage.